Kornweiss-Medical-LLC/KMLLC/docs/covid-19-mrna-vaccine-information-compiled-processed.md

 ------------------------------------------------------------------------

-## Covid-19 mRNA Vaccine Information – Information on how mRNA vaccines work, how they’re developed, and Moderna vaccine efficacy and safety data
+## Covid-19 mRNA Vaccine Information
+*Information on how mRNA vaccines work, how they’re developed, and Moderna vaccine efficacy and safety data*

 *Originally published in this [article](https://kornweissmedical.com/covid-19-mrna-vaccine-information/)